Information & Resources for Downtowns during COVID-19

 This section includes links to information about preparedness and recovery, marketing, advice for owners, and more.

 Tourism Currents has a great blog post about opening an online store.

 Institute for Local Self-Reliance has a small business toolkit.

 Google for Small Business has tips for updating digital profiles and communicating with customers and employees.

-Families First Coronavirus Response Act - This legislation will take effect on April 1, 2020 and will impact small businesses with fewer than 500 employees.
+Families First Coronavirus Response Act - This legislation took effect on April 1, 2020 and will impact small businesses with fewer than 500 employees.
 Businesses with fewer than 50 employees can apply for exemption.